daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Should-have

-#### The user could be able to add custom input fields where none exist.
+#### The user could be able to add custom input fields where none exist

 In some cases, content providers may unintentionally omit input fields for certain questions or assignments within accessible publications.